rainbowbreeze/ai_for_community_events/README.md

 Prompt engineering is an art.
 Practive it without fear of making mistakes!

 ### Some suggestions
-1. Clearly communicate what content or information is most important.
-Focus on telling the model exactly what you want it to do rather than telling it what not to do.
+1. Clearly communicate what **content or information is most important**.
+Focus on telling the model exactly what you want it to do rather, and refine iteratively telling it what not to do.
-1. Structure the prompt:
-    - Defining the **role** if using one.
-For example, You are an experienced UX designer at a top tech company
+1. Defining the **role** if using one.
+For example, _You are an experienced UX designer at a tech company_, or _You are a senior community manager_, etc.
-    - Include context and input data
+1. Include **context and input data**.
-    - Provide the instructions to the model
-    - Add example(s) if you are using them
 1. Use specific, varied **examples** to help the model narrow its focus and generate more accurate results.
 1. Use **constraints** to limit the scope of the model's output.
 For example, Make sure to limit your response to 3 sentences..
 This can help avoid meandering away from the instructions into factual inaccuracies.
 1. Break down complex tasks into a **sequence** of simpler prompts.
 1. Instruct the model to **evaluate or check** its own responses before producing them.
-Some examples are: Rate your own work on a scale of 1-10 or Do you think this is correct?
-Why?.
+Some examples are: _Rate your own work on a scale of 1-10_, or _Do you think this is correct?
+Why?_, etc.
 1. When prompting the model to gather information or explain a topic, encourage it to cite its **source material**.
-1. Consider that open-ended question-answering prompts tend to work better than those that restrict model generation.
-In [this paper](https://openreview.net/forum?id=bhUPJnS2g0X), the researchers found the prompt Who went to the park? outperformed John went to the park.
-True or False?.
 1. If one-shot prompting doesn't work, break apart the process in multiple steps, create a specialized **agent** to take care of each step, and chain the output of an agent as the input for the next one, to arrive to the desired results.

 <br/>